-After registrar training in the West Midlands, he secured an Association of Coloproctology of GB&I Fellowship in Laparoscopic Colorectal Surgery at Leeds, working with Peter Sagar, gaining considerable experience of advanced laparoscopic techniques, including ileo-anal pouches.
-Additionally, he developed a specialist interest in the surgical management of advanced and recurrent rectal cancer.
-He has published and presented widely on a variety of colorectal and general surgical conditions.
+After registrar training in the West Midlands, I secured an Association of Coloproctology of GB&I Fellowship in Laparoscopic Colorectal Surgery at Leeds, working with Peter Sagar, gaining considerable experience of advanced laparoscopic techniques, including ileo-anal pouches.
+Additionally, I developed a specialist interest in the surgical management of advanced and recurrent rectal cancer.
+I have published and presented widely on a variety of colorectal and general surgical conditions.

 On completion of training, I took up a post as a Consultant Surgeon in July 2011.
 I have had a key role in advancing laparoscopic colorectal surgery at Heartlands Hospital and set up a service for patients with locally advanced and recurrent rectal cancer.
 I am the lead surgeon at the Trust for the ACPGBI Pilot Training Programme for Trans-anal TME (TaTME), for minimally invasive rectal resections.

 I am also on the teaching faculty of a number of postgraduate courses, and am course director for the Royal College of Surgeons' "Strategies in Emergency General Surgery", and the ACPGBI "M42 Coloproctology for Junior Surgical Trainee" courses.
 I sit on the council of the Association of Coloproctology of Great Britain and Ireland, and am the Trust Lead for Audit in General Surgery.
 I also have a continuing interest in clinical research.

 Some of the principal treatments carried out by Mr David McArthur at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Parkway Hospital.